oasisprotocol/oasis-core/docs/runtime/index.md

 enough stake to cover the entity and runtime deposits.
 The runtime will be resumed on the epoch transition if runtime nodes will register and the registering entity will have enough stake.

+### Emitting Messages

+Runtimes may [emit messages] to instruct the consensus layer what to do on their behalf.
+This makes it possible for runtimes to [own staking accounts].

+[emit messages]: messages.md
+[own staking accounts]: ../consensus/staking.md#runtime-accounts